Learn why democratic leadership is the most desirable leadership style

 It invites participation

 Participation is an essential component of democratic leadership.
 The involvement of the team results in feelings of inclusion, which results in feelings of importance.
-If staff can contribute and voice their thoughts in a safe environment, they feel valued and validated, with a sense of team cohesion and trust.
+If staff can voice their thoughts in a safe environment, they feel valued and validated, with a sense of team cohesion and trust.

 It prioritises different points of view